grtakaha/protein_alignment_tool/README.md

 # search_proteins.py

-Takes one or more protein sequences (FASTA format) as input and BLASTs them against UniProt databases (RefProt and SwissProt).
+Takes one or more protein sequences (FASTA format) as input and BLASTs them against UniProt databases (uniprotkb_refprotswissprot).

 NOTE: --stype dna is currently not supported in any form.
 May enter an infinite loop.
 Please do not use --stype dna until updated.